leanprover/lean4/doc/list.md

 # List

-A `List` looks similar to an [Array](Array.md) but it is a pure Lean inductive type that does not have an optimized runtime other than what the Lean compiler builds from the List implementation.
+A `List` is a container of elements of a given type, similar to linked lists in other languages.

 ```lean
 # namespace hidden